ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 This should not be confused with the `sender` field in the [body](/v3/guidelines/dapps/asset-processing/jettons#message-2) of the `Transfer Notification`.

 1. Get the jetton master address for the new jetton wallet by [retrieving the wallet data] (/v3/guidelines/dapps/asset-processing/jettons#retrieving-data-for-a-specific-jetton-wallet).
-2. Get the jetton wallet address for your wallet address (as the owner) using the jetton master contract: [How to get the jetton wallet address for a given user](#retrieving-jetton-wallet-addresses-for-a-given-user)
+2. Get the jetton wallet address for your wallet address (as the owner) using the jetton master contract: [How to get the jetton wallet address for a given user](#retrieving-jetton-wallet-addresses-for-a-given-user).
 3. Compare the address returned by the master contract and the actual wallet token address.
 If they match, that's perfect.
 If not, you've probably received a scam token that's counterfeit.
 4. Retrieve jetton metadata: [How to retrieve jetton metadata](#retrieving-jetton-data).
 5. Check the `symbol` and `name` fields for signs of fraud.
 Warn the user if necessary.
 [Adding new jettons for asset processing and initial verification](#adding-new-jettons-for-asset-processing-and-initial-verification).